Marslanali/digital-design-cpp/README.md

 ```

+### GTest installation

+The root folder contained 'googletest' which is GTest compiled from source in windows.
+We need to include this
+folder in our project root folder while we are working on windows.

 ### Compile and Run

 open cmd or power shell as an administrator, and go to the CLION project directory

 ```
 cd digitaldesign